The University of Manchester Research Institute

 Networks coordinate research within their domains – for example, promoting proposals, developing relationships with external organisations and arranging seminars and doctoral training.

-Though some University networks are titled as institutes, they fulfill this coordinative role rather than undertaking the directed activity of University institutes.
+Though some University networks are titled as institutes, they fulfil this coordinative role rather than undertaking the directed activity of University institutes.

 - Aerospace Research Institute